TyckoLab/CloudASM/README.md

 ## Re-run failed jobs

-If you use preemptive machines, they may be taken back by GCP before the job ends.
-If this is the case, then you need to re-run the tasks that could not be completed before the termination of the preemptive machines executing them.
+If you use preemptible machines, they may be taken back by GCP before the job ends.
+If this is the case, then you need to re-run the tasks that could not be completed before the termination of the preemptible machines executing them.
 The code below will enable you to create a new TSV of all the tasks that could not complete on time.

 ```
 JOB="TASK"